apple/foundationdb/design/special-key-space.md

 At present, implementions are hard-coded and the pain points are obvious:
 - **Maintainability**: As more features added, the hard-coded snippets are hard to maintain
 - **Granularity**: It is impossible to scale up and down.
 For example, you want a cheap call like `get("\xff\xff/status/json/<certain_field>")` instead of calling `status/json` and parsing the results.
-In the constrast, sometime you want to aggregate results from several similiar features like `getRange("\xff\xff/transaction/, \xff\xff/transaction/\xff")` to get all transaction related info.
+On the contrary, sometime you want to aggregate results from several similiar features like `getRange("\xff\xff/transaction/, \xff\xff/transaction/\xff")` to get all transaction related info.
 Both of them are not achievable at present.
 - **Consistency**: While using FDB calls like `get` or `getRange`, the behavior that the result of `get("\xff\xff/B")` is not included in `getRange("\xff\xff/A", "\xff\xff/C")` is inconsistent with general FDB calls.

 Consequently, the special-key-space framework wants to integrate all client functions using special keys(`prefixed with \xff`) and solve the pain points listed above.